DeromirNeves/DockSeparator/README.md

-# VerticalBar
+# macOS Dock Separator
-MacOS application to add a vertical or horizontal bar to Dock similar to the default one.
+macOS application to add a vertical or horizontal bar to Dock similar to the default one.

 ## How to use
 Open this project with XCode 9+.
 Then follow the steps: